 - This is a common trope in video games in general.
 The new areas that the player goes through usually bring with them new types of enemies that may gradually replace the ones of previous areas.

 - Kingdom Hearts begins the series with The Heartless, shadow creatures that are Always Chaotic Evil and destroying worlds in order to devour hearts and create more of themselves.
 They are all lead by a human-shaped Heartless who is the game's Big Bad.

-- While The Heartless are still around, the next three games in the saga, Kingdom Hearts: Chain of Memories, Kingdom Hearts 358 Days Over 2, and Kingdom Hearts II deal with The Nobodies, more powerful creatures that are seeking hearts in order to become human again.
-The different types of Nobodies are led by Organization XIII, a group of human shaped Nobodies who are collective Big Bads for this trilogy.
+- While The Heartless are still around, the next three games in the saga, Kingdom Hearts: Chain of Memories, Kingdom Hearts II, and Kingdom Hearts: 358/2 Days, all deal with the Nobodies, more powerful creatures that are seeking hearts in order to become human again.
+The different types of Nobodies are led by Organization XIII, a group of human shaped Nobodies who are the Big Bad Ensemble for this trilogy.

-- Kingdom Hearts Birth By Sleep introduces The Unversed as main enemies because the game is a prequel to Kingdom Hearts, jammed packed with their own human-shaped Unversed leader....who is The Dragon to the fully human Big Bad.
-Both can also wield the Keyblade, the same special weapon as all of the protagonists, meaning they themselves become a forth pedigree to the series.
+- Kingdom Hearts: Birth by Sleep introduces the Unversed as main enemies because the game is a prequel.
+They come complete with their own human-shaped Unversed leader...who is The Dragon to the fully human Big Bad.
+Both can also wield the Keyblade, the same special weapon as the protagonists, meaning they themselves become a fourth pedigree to the series.

-- In the Ratchet & Clank Tools Of Destruction, the player starts by fighting the villain's simple mercenary armies.
+- In the Ratchet & Clank Future: Tools of Destruction, the player starts by fighting the villain's simple mercenary armies.
 However, in the second half of the game the mercenaries are replaced by monstrous Elite Mooks from the villain's own race who can phase in and out of matter.